devatitus/My-Menu/README.md

 ## 🧾 License

-This project is developed by [Your Name] as part of an academic or portfolio project.
+This project is developed by J DEVA TITUS as part of an academic or portfolio project.
 All rights reserved unless explicitly stated.
 Third-party libraries are used under their respective open-source licenses.

 ## 📣 Notes